 In 1838, the British East India Company, fearing an increase of the Russian influence over Afghanistan that would threaten their interests in the area, started making plans for armed intervention.
 After a successful campaign where the British forces captured key points like the city of Kandahar or the fortress of Ghazni, they stopped on the outskirts of Kabul itself, but they decided not to capture it for diplomatic concerns.

 The British Army set camp and relaxed after the victory but the Afghans, which were not too happy about the occupation, started to plan a revolt.
 At the end of 1841, the Afghan leader Akbar Khan started an armed insurrection against the invading forces.

 After some initial success of the rebels against the clearly inferior and unprepared British forces, General Sir William Elphinstone, their commanding officer, tried to negotiate a settlement with the Afghans.
 They agreed on a retreat of all the British troops, along with their families, servants, and other civilian workers.

-The episode was a shock on the British Empire, that immediately started preparing a retaliation force that eventually destroyed Kabul.
+The episode was a shock to the British Empire, which immediately started preparing a retaliation force that eventually destroyed Kabul.

 Our miniature represents an officer from the small contingent of the Royal Horse Artillery present among the British forces on that fateful episode.